donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 - Rare disease names and medical conditions
 - Procedural and diagnostic terminology

-Standard conversational language showed minimal improvement, confirming that the benefits derive specifically from domain expertise rather than general language modeling enhancement.
+Standard conversational language showed minimal improvement, suggesting that benefits in this synthetic evaluation may derive from domain expertise rather than general language modeling enhancement.

 ## Reflection and Future Directions